 Disney Cruise Line

-UPDATED3/30/20: Disney Cruise Line also extended its cruise cancellations in an official announcement made today, March 30th.
-Disney Cruise Line has decided to extend the suspension of all new departures through April 28, 2020.
 Guests currently booked on impacted sailings will have the option of a future cruise credit to be used on a new sailing within the next 15 months or a full refund.
 Guests and travel agents will receive an email from the cruise line outlining details and next steps.
-Disney Cruise Line has not yet made any changes to its Alaska or European itineraries that are scheduled to begin in May.

-Virgin Voyages made the difficult decision to postpone its inaugural season.
-Slated for its inaugural voyage on April 1st, Virgin Voyages is now pushing back all sailings on Scarlet Lady.
-The cruise line is currently planning to begin cruising in July, with August 7th listed as the new date for the maiden voyage.
+UPDATED 5/21/20: Virgin Voyages made the difficult decision to postpone its inaugural season.
+Slated for its inaugural voyage on April 1st, Virgin Voyages pushed back all sailings on Scarlet Lady.
+The cruise line planned to begin cruising in July, with August 7th listed as the new date for the maiden voyage.

 Guests impacted by these cancellations have the option to receive a complete refund along with a 25% future cruise credit, or they can receive 200% future cruise credit.
-Cruisers need to let the cruise line know by April 16th which option they elect.
 In addition, any cruises booked before June 30th using these funds can receive up to $500 of onboad credit based on stateroom category.

 Are you planning to cruise right after the major cruise lines are expected to resume service?
 When do you think cruise lines will actually set sail again?
 Drop us an anchor below to share your thoughts on how COVID-19 has impacted the cruise industry.